gardhauge/gardhauge.github.io/_posts/2015-10-06-New-website.md

 Thirdly, Jekyll is written in Ruby.
 I like things written in Ruby and I understand them better than most other things.
 Fourth motivation is related to security.
 Implementing SSL on my site proved to be a real and expensive hassle.
 Having a complete database-backed PHP-system running for a personal web page proved to be overkill, it basically provided me more headaches and security issues to consider than it brought me useful features.

 I hope you like the site.
 I have imported all articles from my WordPress site.
-Please check out the [AngularJS](https://angularjs.org/)-validated [contact form](/contact/) if you want to get in touch with me.